Drilling Down Into the Volatility in InVivo Therapeutics Holdings Corp. (NVIV)

 Besides from looking into the fundamentals, you should also note the number of people inside the company owning the shares, as the values should be in line with the expectations of investors.
 In that spirit, the present ownership of stocks inside the company is set at 2.50%, which can provide you with an insight of how involved executives are in owning shares of the company.
 In oppose to the executives’ share, the institutional ownership counts 14.60% of shares, carrying an equal significance as an indicator of value, as the presence of large investors may signal a strong company.Are Institutional Investors Increasing Stakes in NVIV Shares?

 It appears that more than several institutional investors and hedge funds decided to increase stakes in NVIV in the recent period.
-That is how Perkins Capital Management, Inc. now has an increase position in NVIV by — in the first quarter, owning 37500 shares of NVIV stocks, with the value of $63375 after the purchase of an additional 37,500 shares during the last quarter.
-In the meanwhile, Armistice Capital LLC also increased their stake in NVIV shares changed — in the first quarter, which means that the company now owns 29541 shares of company, all valued at $49924 after the acquisition of additional 29,541 shares during the last quarter.
+That is how Sabby Capital LLC now has an increase position in NVIV by 2,976.37% in the first quarter, owning 476191 shares of NVIV stocks, with the value of $804763 after the purchase of an additional 460,712 shares during the last quarter.
+In the meanwhile, Perkins Capital Management, Inc. also increased their stake in NVIV shares changed — in the first quarter, which means that the company now owns 37500 shares of company, all valued at $63375 after the acquisition of additional 37,500 shares during the last quarter.

-Renaissance Technologies LLC acquired a new position in InVivo Therapeutics Holdings Corp. during the first quarter, with the value of $41493, and The Vanguard Group, Inc. increased their stake in the company’s shares by 0.00% in the first quarter, now owning 0 shares valued at $4838 after the acquisition of the additional 2863 shares during the last quarter.
-In the end, UBS Securities LLC increased their position by — during the first quarter, now owning 1487 NVIV shares, now holding the value of $2513 in NVIV with the purchase of the additional 1,039 shares during the period of the last quarter.
+Armistice Capital LLC acquired a new position in InVivo Therapeutics Holdings Corp. during the first quarter, with the value of $49924, and Wedbush Securities, Inc. increased their stake in the company’s shares by — in the first quarter, now owning 28,450 shares valued at $48081 after the acquisition of the additional 28450 shares during the last quarter.
+In the end, Renaissance Technologies LLC increased their position by 0.00% during the first quarter, now owning 24552 NVIV shares, now holding the value of $41493 in NVIV with the purchase of the additional 8,507 shares during the period of the last quarter.
 At the present, 14.60% of NVIV shares are in the ownership of institutional investors.